Machine Learning Interatomic Potentials Enable Molecular Dynamics Simulations of Doped MoS2: Introduction

-The effect of dopants on MoS₂ properties and performance in target applications has been studied extensively using atomistic simulations.
+Atomistic simulations overcome this limitation and have been used to study the effect of dopants on MoS$_2$ properties and performance in target applications.
 Most atomistic studies performed on doped MoS$_2$ used density functional theory (DFT).
 DFT provides quantum-mechanically accurate descriptions of electronic structure, energetics, and chemical bonding, and it has been extensively used to study various chemical and electrical properties of MoS$_2$ \cite{Dolui2013-zl, Bae2024-cl, Gerbi2025-dh, Wang2023-tt, Vazirisereshk2019-rc, Li2022-it, Ramsey2025-vz, Raza2025-dc}.
 However, the accuracy of DFT calculations comes as the cost of computational efficiency such that they are limited to tens to hundreds of atoms and timescales on the order of femtoseconds.
 This is an issue for modeling doped MoS$_2$ since extended simulation sizes and timescales are needed to capture collective phenomenon such as dopant diffusion, clustering, interface formation, phase transition and long range strain fields - processes that fundamentally govern the functional performance of the material \cite{Romero-Garcia2024-zq, Mohammadtabar2023-eu, Rai2024-fj}.

 To address the computational limitations of DFT, researchers have turned to molecular dynamics (MD) simulations using empirical approximations, or potentials.
 These approximations enable simulations of thousands to millions of atoms and time scales orders of magnitudes longer than DFT.
 For doped MoS$_2$ specifically, one study performed MD simulations of Cr-doped MoS$_2$ using newly developed CHARMM and CVFF potential parameters and showed that Cr doping significantly affects structural stability and increases hydrophobicity \cite{Xing2022-sm}.
 Other research teams developed ReaxFF parameters for Ni-doped MoS$_2$ and Ti-doped MoS$_2$, enabling reactive simulations of phase transitions from amorphous to crystalline structures during annealing \cite{Mohammadtabar2023-eu, Mao2022-ah}.
 The Ni-doped potential was later used to study the effects of dopant composition on MoS$_2$ crystallization \cite{Romero-Garcia2024-zq}.
 More recently, a ReaxFF potential was developed to study C doped MoS$_2$ systems \cite{Ponomarev2024-fw}.
 However, empirical potentials suffer from fundamental limitations in transferability and accuracy, particularly when applied to systems or conditions significantly different from those used in their parameterization.
 The inherent trade-off between computational efficiency and chemical accuracy in empirical potentials becomes particularly problematic for doped systems where electronic effects determine dopant stability and property modifications.